You agree to the privacy policy below, and the Privacy Policy for Substack, the technology provider.

 • Substack processes this information on my behalf, and as a controller in their own right.

-• If you become a paid or founding member, I see all of that + evidence you paid.
+• If you become a paid or founding member, I process all of that + evidence you paid.

 Email correspondence:

-• If you email me (e.g., to give me kudos, tell me I’m wrong, or report a privacy disaster), I will obviously collect and process your email address and any other personal information you include in the email (such as your name or contact number).
+• If you email me I will collect and process your email address and any other personal information you include in the email (such as your name or contact number).

-• My email provider (proton.com) will also see email header information.
+• My email provider (proton.com) will also process email header information.

 If you like, restack, or comment on a post, Substack Note, or leave a message in the chat:

-• I will see whatever information you include in your Substack profile, including your name, profile ID, profile picture, other newsletters you subscribe to, and whatever else you choose to share in any comments.
+• I will have access to whatever information you include in your Substack profile, including your name, profile ID, profile picture, other newsletters you subscribe to, and whatever else you choose to share in any comments.

 • Substack processes this information on my behalf.
 But they are also acting as controllers in their own right.